approov/quickstart-flutter-graphql/src/app-final/README.md

 cp lib/config/client.dart.approov-example lib/config/client.dart
 ```

-Now, open the Todo app in your IDE, from the `src/app-final` folder, and then use the correspondent button of your IDE to fetch your new dependencies, but don't build or run the Todo app yet.
+Finally, open the Todo app in your IDE, from the `src/app-final` folder, and then use the correspondent button of your IDE to fetch your new dependencies, but don't build or run the Todo app yet.

 ### Mobile API Registration